WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-implementation_plan_sensitive_terms_list.md

 2. Initialize the repository with a `README.md` and a blank `sensitive-terms.txt` file.
-3. Create a PR which initializes the sensitive terms list by copying all terms in the "List of Dirty, Naughty, Obscene, and Otherwise Bad Words" repository.
-   _I am not including the link here to prevent accidental viewing of the repository, but feel free to find it within the GitHub organization "LDNOOBW"._
+3. Create a PR which initializes the sensitive terms list by copying all terms from two existing lists and removing any duplicates (Note: _I am not including the links here to prevent accidental viewing of the repository, but they should be easily found by searching their names._):

+   - LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words
+   - surge-ai/profanity

+   These combined lists give us a total of 1913 terms.
+This PR should be reviewed by the sensitive list maintainers to remove any unacceptable words based on their discretion (see above for more on that).

 4. Identify willing reviewers from the `@WordPress/openverse-maintainers` group who are comfortable with looking at the list and reviewing the PR, looking for terms which should be removed or missing terms which should be added.